Preschool Teacher Certification and Certificate Program Info

-There were approximately 456,800 jobs held by preschool teachers in the United States in 2010, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-Of these, about 58% worked in child day care services that might require the completion of a certificate program and 15% worked in schools, per the BLS.
-The expected growth rate for preschool teacher jobs is 25% from 2010-2020, which is faster than the average expected growth rate (BLS).
-In 2012, the BLS reported the median wage for a preschool teacher at $27,130 per year.
+There were approximately 441,000 jobs held by preschool teachers in the United States in 2014, according to the U.S. Bureau of Labor Statistics ( BLS www.bls.gov).
+Of these, about 55% worked in child day care services that might require the completion of a certificate program and 17% worked in schools, per the BLS.
+The expected growth rate for preschool teacher jobs is 7% from 2014 to 2024, which is an average job growth rate (BLS).
+In 2015, the BLS reported the median wage for a preschool teacher at $28,570 per year.

 Continuing Education and Certification Information

 All preschool teachers must gain certification before being allowed to teach and look after children aged five and under.
 Each state has different requirements and standards for certification, ranging from completion of a certificate program to completion of a 4-year undergraduate degree.